vyos/vyos-documentation/docs/ch09-vpn.rst

   set vpn l2tp remote-access authentication radius-server 1.1.1.1 key 'foo' set vpn l2tp remote-access authentication radius-server 2.2.2.2 key 'foo'

-**NOTE:** Some RADIUS_ severs make use of an access control list who is allowed to query the server.
+.. note:: Some RADIUS_ severs make use of an access control list who is allowed to query the server.
 Please configure your VyOS router in the allowed client list.

 RADIUS source address
 *********************